Increase Font Size

 What types of health care benefits are offered by the VA?

-The VA also offers inpatient services like surgeries, inpatient medical treatment, kidney dialysis, acute hospital care, and post-operative care.
-For those that need an organ transplant, intensive care for a mental illness, or specialized care for a traumatic injury, the VA may send the person to another facility if the local VA hospital does not provide that service.
+The VA also offers inpatient services like surgeries, inpatient medical treatment, kidney dialysis, acute hospital care and post-operative care.
+If you need an organ transplant, intensive care for a mental illness, or specialized care for a traumatic injury, the VA may send you to another facility if your local VA hospital does not provide that service.

-• They are enrolled in VA health care,
+• You are enrolled in VA health care,

-• The VA doctor has the person's medical records from that outside physician, and
+• Your VA doctor has your medical records from that outside physician,

-• The VA doctor approves the prescription written by the outside physician.
+• Your VA doctor approves the prescription written by the outside physician.

 Who is eligible for VA Health Care Benefits?